Words: Jonathan Wells

 9. Triumph Stag, Diamonds Are Forever

 Bond drove a Triumph Stag, we hear you cry?
-Why yes he did, we answer — before his V8-powered Mustang antics in Diamonds Are Forever, in fact.
+Why yes, he did – before his V8-powered Mustang antics in Diamonds Are Forever, in fact.
 Bond drives a Stag all the way to Amsterdam after assuming the identity of diamond smuggler Peter Franks.
-And, while we realise that this isn’t a Q-tampered car — no revolving number plates or ejector seats here, I’m afraid — we’ve snuck the Stag into our top ten.
+And, while we realise that this isn’t a Q-tampered car – no revolving number plates or ejector seats here, we’re afraid – we’ve snuck these wheels into our top ten.

 8. Aston Martin Valhalla, No Time To Die

-Speaking of unattainable, allow us to introduce the Aston Martin Valhalla.
-Just three months before the cameras started rolling on Daniel Craig’s upcoming Bond swansong, No Time To Die, Eon got in touch with the Aston Special Operations Team.
+Just three months before the cameras started rolling on Daniel Craig’s Bond swansong, No Time To Die, Eon got in touch with the Aston Special Operations Team.
 “If you can get us a drivable Valhalla,” they said, “then it will feature in the film.”
-A drivable Valhalla didn’t exist — but Aston built one, and it has been squeezed into the final cut.
+A drivable Valhalla didn’t exist – but Aston built one, and it was squeezed into the final cut.

-Somewhat sadly, the car will only feature in a static shot.
-And, in many ways, we wish that both Aston and Eon had just taken their time and given the car keys for the Valhalla to the next man to play Bond — more on that here.
-But, as things stand, Aston’s collaboration with Red Bull Racing will make its big screen debut in April.
-And, even if he’s not technically driven it yet, it’s still distinctively designed and outrageously fast enough to make it on Bond’s top list.
+Somewhat sadly, the car only featured in a static shot.
+And, in many ways, we wish that both Aston and Eon had just taken their time and also given the Valhalla car keys to the next person to play Bond – more on that here.
+And, even if he’s not technically driven it yet, it’s still distinctively designed and outrageously fast enough (the production model is said to have a top speed of 217mph) to make it on this list.

 7. BMW R 1200 C Cruiser, Tomorrow Never Dies

 Okay, okay.
 It’s not a car.
-But Bond drives this motorbike while handcuffed to a beautiful fellow secret agent, jumps it from rooftop to rooftop — even over the whirring, whirling blades of a pursuing helicopter.
-It makes two-wheeled driving look unbelievably cool — doing so despite a dodgy cream paint job.
-That’s right, cream.
-Well, it was the 90s.
+But Bond drives this motorbike while handcuffed to a beautiful fellow secret agent and jumps it from rooftop to rooftop – even over the whirring, whirling blades of a pursuing helicopter.
+It makes two-wheeled driving look unbelievably cool.

-This motor came during Brosnan’s Bond’s obsession with Beemers — try saying that after a couple of Martinis.
-A cruiser style bike, it afforded 007 a little more style than the dirt bikes Craig’s Bond has since favoured, and is powered by a hefty 1,200cc engine.
+This motor came during Brosnan’s Bond’s obsession with Beemers – try saying that after a couple of martinis.
+A cruiser-style bike, it afforded 007 a little more style than the dirt bikes Craig’s Bond favoured, and is powered by a hefty 1,200cc engine.
 So, despite not technically being a car, it nevertheless takes the crown as Brosnan’s best vehicle.

 6. Toyota 2000GT Roadster, You Only Live Twice